 - A fitness room with reserved times for women only at the Tukwila Community Center (greater Seattle WA area).
 Saturdays 2pm - 5pm; Sundays 1pm - 3pm. $3.00- $5.00 Fee.
 See flyer for details.

 - Women-Only Swims and Lessons - Seattle Pools

 - Several Seattle public pools have women-only swim times on Saturdays (various times) with female staff and windows covered for privacy.

-- July 18, 2015 (depends on location).
+- July 6, 2016 (depends on location).
 Immediately following Ramadan is the Muslim holiday of Eid al-Fitr which marks the end of the fast.
-Note that in the Muslim calander, a holiday begins on the sunset of the previous day, so observing Muslims will celebrate Eid al-Fitr on the sunset of Thursday, the 17th of July.
+Note that in the Muslim calender, a holiday begins on the sunset of the previous day, so observing Muslims will celebrate Eid al-Fitr on the sunset of Tuesday, the 5th of July.
 This celebration involves big family gatherings and gifts for children, and can last up to 3 days.

 - 4th U.S. Conference on African Immigrant Health